-Five new buys were made in the period, the largest of which was NetEase (China gaming) at 1% of Fund.
-In India, the Fund bought 0.5% positions in car manufacturer/conglomerate Mahindra & Mahindra and financial services group Bajaj Finance.
-In Latin America, the Fund bought online travel agency Despegar (on 12.5 times 2025 earnings), and in South Africa, Standard Bank (on 7.5 times 2025 earnings with an 8% dividend yield) was added.
+New buys in the period include NetEase (China gaming), Bajaj Finance (financial services group), Despegar (an online travel agency on 12.5x 2025 earnings), and in South Africa, Standard Bank (on 7.5 times 2025 earnings with an 8% dividend yield) was added.

 NetEase sold off heavily late last year on the threat of regulatory action against the gaming sector.
-These proposals were subsequently hastily withdrawn, and the responsible officials were censured $for causing \ market \ panic. \ The \ share \ price \ recovered \ quickly, \ but \ then, \ along \ with \ most \ Chinese \ stocks,$ gave up most of the year-to-date gains.
+These proposals were subsequently hastily withdrawn, and the responsible officials were censured for causing market panic.
+The share price recovered quickly, but then, along with most Chinese stocks, gave up most of the year-to-date gains.
 We met with the company in China in June and came away with a very positive view.
 The legacy PC gaming business is still growing and no longer heavily reliant on one particular game (their largest game is now only 10% of the overall business, as an example).
 It currently trades on a 10% free cash flow yield, has a very strong balance sheet (over 20% of market cap in net cash) and is returning two-thirds of free cash flow to shareholders.

 Bajaj Finance is a company we have been watching and meeting with for some time, but that always seemed too expensive to buy.
 With the share price now flat over the last three years, earnings growth has brought the valuation down to more palatable levels.
 One of the main concerns is that they cannot continue to operate as a non-bank finance company and will be forced to become a bank in the next few years.
 Doing so will increase costs and slow the business's growth rate.
 While these concerns are real, we believe they are well reflected in the current share price.
 In addition, the conversion to a bank would also allow them to gather low-cost CASA (current and savings account) deposits, which they currently cannot raise.
-CASA funding will lower the reliance on expensive wholesale funding and be a net positive for Baiai.
+CASA funding will lower the reliance on expensive wholesale funding and be a net positive for Bajaj.